 Capstone project: All learning experiences come together in the fourth semester with a unique capstone project that sees students work collaboratively with an industry partner on an applied research project that will address a real business need or challenge.

-Travel to learn: students have the option to participate in a study-abroad course, which includes a week-long field trip to an international destination in fourth semester.
+Travel to learn: students have the option to participate in a Faculty-Led Classroom Abroad opportunity.

 Please visit our pathways page to learn more about how you can transfer your credits towards a degree.